Pacific Lumber Company: 20th century

 Life during early 20th century lumbering is documented by the Neill family’s Photo Album, which features 292 photographs of the Neill family, townspeople, and daily life in the company town of Scotia.
 Images reflect everyday life and hardships, local residents and homes, vacations, trips into the surrounding forest, and Pacific Lumber Company’s mill and work operations, between the years of 1908 and 1913.
 The Neil Photo Album is available for viewing at Humboldt State University’s Special Collections.

 By 1905, Simon Murphy, Sr., originally of Detroit, Michigan and later of Whittier, California, completed the process of gaining control of the company.
 Through the rebuilding of San Francisco after the 1906 San Francisco earthquake, World War I, and numerous floods on the Eel River, the company came into the modern age.
 By 1920 the company had 1,500 employees and 65000 acre of timberland.
 Beginning in the same decade, company management began participating in the preservation movement, primarily as a result of pressure from the Save the Redwoods League in San Francisco.
 Portions of prior PL holdings including the Rockefeller Forest, the world's largest remaining contiguous old growth Redwood Forest to survive, now comprises the core of Humboldt Redwoods State Park.
 Further developments included recycling of sawdust into the world's first Presto logs.

 In 1931, Stanwood Murphy became president of the company.
 His unique foresight led to a drastic change in practices from the industry standard of clear cutting to a "selective cut" system of logging.
 This meant that the company would limit cutting to a maximum of 70 percent of the mature trees in a stand, leaving the younger, most vigorous trees to hold the soil and seed a new generation of forest.
 He also instituted the concept of "sustainable yield," which directed planners to never cut more than the company's forests could replace by new growth in any year.
 These practices were hailed as revolutionary and he and his direct heirs ran the company in this manner for the next 55 years.

 By the 1950s, PALCO efforts to make Scotia a comfortable place to live and raise a family provided the following in the company town: affordable employee housing, stores, a school, a hospital, a skating rink, and a theatre.
 Under the Murphy family, the company implemented an employee pension plan, and provided free life insurance.
 By 1961, academic scholarships were also provided to students who were children of company employees.

-In 1975, PALCO was listed on the New York Stock Exchange.
+On December 17, 1975, common stock for the Pacific Lumber Company was listed on the New York Stock Exchange under the ticker symbol PL.